The SemWare Editor: SemWare Application Language

-The SemWare Application Language (SAL) uses a Pascal-like notation supporting procedural functions and procedures, local and global variables, constants, a preprocessor including common #include and #ifdef keywords, iterative and recursive control structures, and many text-editing-specific functions.
+The macro programming language, SemWare Application Language (SAL), uses a Pascal-like notation supporting procedural functions and procedures, local and global variables, constants, a preprocessor including common #include and #ifdef keywords, iterative and recursive control structures, and many text-editing-specific functions.
+SAL supports two data types: an integer is a 32-bit, base-2, signed, integral number, and a string is a fixed-size array of characters, with a maximum definable length of 255 characters.
+SAL supports the creation and use of text buffers, including non-interactive buffers, which are not visible to the user.